 While an adult betta can survive 14-21 days of fasting, that does not mean deliberately depriving them of food for that long is recommended.

-After more than 5-7 days without feeding a healthy betta, their health will start deteriorating.
+After more than 5-7 days without feeding, a healthy betta’s health will start deteriorating.

 Risks of Fasting